Eurasia Consult scans the food news from China on a daily basis.

 On this page, we regularly drop a few lines of what we believe to be interesting information picked up during all that scanning.
 We will select items that do usually not reach the international media.
 We will make an effort to start with a clean page each Monday.

-- China has produced 9347.4 mt of morel mushrooms in 2018.
+- China has produced 627,000 mt of tea oil in 2019.

 - Fish-based snack maker Anjoy Food is investing RMB 600 mln in a new plant in Xiamen.

 - Hainan province has produced 1,218,000 mt of bananas in 2019; more or less similar to 2018.

 - Fujian province has produced 126,800 mt of lychees in 2019; down 36.26%.